Hi! I'm the lead software developer on Virtual Manager. You know me from the blog by my club name FC Sunnyvale.

 - Transaction information (if you buy products from us)

-- Birth date and gender (if you choose to tell us)
+- Birth date (if you choose to tell us)

 - Cell phone number (if you pay for services using your phone)